War of Rights: History

 Campfire Games founders Mads Larsen and Emil Hansen began developing War of Rights in 2012, and successfully raised US$118,000 on Kickstarter three years later.
 They released an early access version on 3 December 2018, and added the ability for players to utilize and fire artillery in 2020.
 Several more gameplay features have also been developed as of 2024.

 Setting and gameplay

 War of Rights is set during the Maryland campaign in 1862, featuring maps for the battles of Harpers Ferry, South Mountain, and Antietam.
 As of 2024, the game also features fictionalized maps for the already implemented Drill Camps.
 The game is multiplayer only, and participants can choose from multiple character classes alongside different enlisted and officer military ranks.
 It emphasizes realistic aspects of Civil War battlefields, including a chain of command; players can receive positive benefits for following orders and maintaining their place in tactical formations.
 Game modes include Contention, Skirmish, Picket Patrol, and Drill Camp.
 Many gameplay servers have been designed to fit as many as 150-400 players for Skirmish modes in massive online community events.

+An in-game, limited time event titled 1776 was released in July 2025 and re-released in June 2026.
+Set during the American Revolutionary War, it featured the Continental Army, Patriot Militia, British Army, and Hessian Troops as playable factions.